-Remuneration Policy Structure of Compensation Packages How Compensation is Calculated Executive Directors dent, Directors only receive 10,000.00) per attendance - Non-Executive Directors The President's compensation market competitiveness polisation Committee.
+Remuneration Policy Structure of Compensation Packages How Compensation is Calculated Executive Directors Except for they President, Directors only receive a per diem of Ten Thousand Pesos (Php10,000.00) per attendance in Board and Board Non-Executive Directors Committee meeting.
+The President's compensation market competitiveness poli on package is based

-Do stockholders have the opportunity to approve the decision on total remuneration (fees, allowances, benefits-in-kind and other emoluments) of board of directors?
+Do stockholders have the opportunity to approve the decision on total remuneration (fees, allowances, benefits-inkind and other emoluments) of board of directors?
 Provide details for the last three (3) years.